 I honestly thought that confirmation would have made things easier, I would now qualify for WCB and I could finally start to head down the road to mental wellness.
 But I didn’t feel better.
 In fact, I hunkered down into the safety of my own home for weeks, going out only if absolutely necessary.

 Depression blanketed me with a weight that I had never felt before, so heavy that I was void of feeling, love, joy or hate; everything just stopped.

-The only thing that didn’t change was the logical side of my mind, it took a few days off but eventually reported for duty and decided that no matter what happens, how bad things got, I would persevere and win my life back.
+The only thing that didn’t change was the logical side of my mind.
+It took a few days off but eventually reported for duty and decided that no matter what happened, how bad things got, I would persevere and win my life back.
 Writing has been key to carrying on.